BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Pittsburgh, PA 15213

-Acknowledging CM Section of Birds for use of specimens or their data
+Acknowledging CM Section of Birds for the use of specimens or their data

-Specimens used in publications, reports, or presentations should be included in a “Specimens Examined” section and the full catalog number listed (i.e., CM P123456).
+Specimens used in publications, reports, or presentations should be included in a “Specimens Examined” section and the whole catalog number listed (i.e., CM P#####).

-The Carnegie Museum should be acknowledged in any publications that result from the use of its specimens.
+The Carnegie Museum should be acknowledged in any publications resulting from its specimens’ use.
 Acknowledgment should be given to “Carnegie Museum of Natural History, Section of Birds.”
 A PDF electronic copy should be sent to the Curator and Collections Manager of the Section.

-In addition to the general policy for alteration or removal of specimens or objects from the collection of Carnegie Museum of Natural History, there are specific policies and guidelines that cover the alteration or removal of specimens or parts thereof from the collection in the Section of Birds.
-The policies and guidelines, referring to the removal of samples of skin, feathers, portions of bone, pieces of dried muscle or other tissues, organs, or pieces of fluid-preserved specimens, cover both external and internal requests.
-Our collections are finite resources, and one of our primary responsibilities is to protect the Carnegie holdings to ensure that they are available for use by future generations of researchers.
+In addition to the general loan policy and agreement for CM specimens, some specific policies and guidelines cover the alteration or removal of specimens or parts thereof from the collection in the Section of Birds.
+The procedures and guidelines regarding removing samples of skin, feathers, portions of bone, pieces of dried muscle or other tissues, organs, or pieces of fluid-preserved specimens cover both external and internal requests.
+Our collections are finite resources, and one of our primary responsibilities is to protect the Carnegie holdings to ensure they are available for future researchers.

 Description of a Destructive Sample